Congratulations!

 If you are in need of Financial Aid, the first step would be for you to start with Government Funding.
 To learn more about scholarships and bursaries, we would strongly recommend that you visit McGill Scholarship and Student Aid Office for more guidance or contact them directly.
 You can also refer to this document for more information.

-McGill University offers one-year entrance scholarships (value: $3000 non-renewable).
+McGill University offers one-year entrance scholarships of $3,000 that are non-renewable.
 All applicants to McGill undergraduate degree programs are automatically considered for a one-year entrance scholarship provided they meet the minimum requirements.

-For those applying for Student Aid for next fall, the number of credits you will be completing during your dental preparatory year is 30.
-(Fall 15 cr. and Winter 15 cr.).
+For those applying for Student Aid for next fall, the number of credits you will be completing during your DENT-P year is 30.
+(15 credits in Fall and 15 credits in Winter).

 Tuition fees are based on your residency status.
 In order to view the current anticipated costs, you can visit the Student Accounts’ website.

-See here for more help in planning your finances: https://www.mcgill.ca/accepted/nextsteps/finances.
+Visit this page for more help in planning your finances: www.mcgill.ca/accepted/nextsteps/finances.

-If you need a letter of enrolment, you can visit this website for more guidance: https://www.mcgill.ca/student-records/proof-reg
+If you need a letter of enrolment: www.mcgill.ca/student-records/proof-reg

-Acquire a laptop for your studies in Dentistry
+Acquire a laptop for your studies in Dental Medicine

 The Faculty of Dental Medicine and Oral Health Sciences uses web-based courseware and examinations.
-Students will be required to be equipped with laptops that meet certain minimum requirements (word Chrome or Firefox, as well as an up-to-date antivirus software.
-Your personal device will also need to be equipped with the following operating system: Windows 7 or later / MAC OS X 10.8 or later as well as a webcam and audio capability.
-A reliable high-speed internet connection is also required for possible online courses.
+Students are required to have laptops that are equipped with Microsoft Office 365, Chrome or Firefox web browser, as well as up-to-date antivirus software.
+Your personal device will also need to be equipped with Windows 7 or later / MAC OS X 10.8 or later, a webcam, and audio capability.
+A reliable high-speed internet connection is required for online courses.

-Once you have accepted your offer of admission, you will need to set-up your McGill Username and Password and access your McGill email.
-Email is one of the official means of communication between McGill University and its students.
+Once you have accepted your offer of admission, you will need to set up your McGill Username and Password and access your McGill email.
+Email is the main means of communication between McGill University and its students.

 Send your legal documents